U-Foes: Fictional team biography

 Throughout the 1980s and 1990s the team generally work alone, but occasionally work as hired hands for other villains.
 Working for the Leader, they attack the Pantheon, injuring dozens of civilians.
-Despite the handicap of an orphan girl who had gotten mixed up in the battle, the Hulk and the Pantheon soldiers manage to subdue some of the U-Foes.
+Despite the handicap of an orphan girl who had gotten mixed up in the battle, the Hulk and the Pantheon soldiers subdue some of the U-Foes.
 The villains are tricked into hurting each other.
-During the Acts of Vengeance, the U-Foes face the West Coast Avengers with the help of the Mole Man, but they are defeated.
+During "Acts of Vengeance", the U-Foes face the West Coast Avengers with the help of Mole Man, but they are defeated.

 Around this time, they play an important part in the Vault prison breakout in Marvel Graphic Novel No. 68 - Avengers: Death Trap - The Vault.
 The various U-Foes work together and with other villains to fight against the prison's security, its forces, Freedom Force and the Avengers.
 The U-Foes and the other prisoners are neutralized by technological mind-control.

-The team later encounters the Hulk in the Arctic ice fields outside the Leader's devastated sanctuary for cancer victims.
-The Hulk, believing he had just lost his friend, intimidates them into fleeing.

-Both of the fights with the Hulk are part of manipulations by the Pantheon's ancient leader Agamemnon.
-Neither side realizes the old man is secretly a power-crazed murderous psychotic who enjoys manipulation.

-Later, the U-Foes are again part of a breakout from the Vault.
-During this, they manage to destroy the entire facility.

-The U-Foes also are freed from the Raft, when Electro breaks them out in the New Avengers, but are distracted from escaping by a confrontation with Crossfire and his team of mind-controllers — including the Mandrill, Mister Fear, the Corruptor and the Controller — over technology that had been stolen from them, until Spider-Man, Captain America and Iron Man are able to capture them.
+The U-Foes are freed from the Raft when Electro breaks them out in the New Avengers, but are distracted from escaping by a confrontation with Crossfire, Mandrill, Mister Fear, Corruptor, and Controller over technology that had been stolen from them, until Spider-Man, Captain America and Iron Man are able to capture them.

 During the "Civil War" storyline, the Superhuman Registration Act brings the U-Foes to the attention of the United States government.
-The U.S. sends the B-Squad version of the Thunderbolts (Blizzard, Joystick, the Fixer and Quicksand), after the U-Foes.
+The U.S. sends the Thunderbolts (Blizzard, Joystick, Fixer, and Quicksand) after the U-Foes.
 After a battle in Portland, the U-Foes are arrested.
 Instead of due process, they are given the choice of joining the team or facing jail time.

-The U-Foes are among the villains recruited to join the Hood's crime syndicate.
-The U-Foes are seen to be among the new recruits for Camp H.A.M.M.E.R.